programonaut/latex-template/README.md

 ## Quote
 ### Create a bibliography
-To quote in LaTex you have to create a bibliography file.
+To quote in LaTeX you have to create a bibliography file.
 In the template it can be found in the folder 'Directorys' and here you can add literature.
 An entry needs to have the following format:
 ```latex
 @book{key,
  author = {author},